How Need is Determined

 - Your family’s income (taxed and untaxed)

-- Assets and benefits (for example, net worth of investments, a business or unemployment benefits)
+- Assets and benefits (including, net worth of investments, a business or unemployment benefits, etc.)

-- Your family size and the number of family members who will attend a college or career school.
+- Your household size and the number of members of the household who will attend a college or career school

 We offer financial aid based on the following formula provided by the federal government: